ntdoJanneck/multiply_me/PRIVACY.md

 If you contact me via E-Mail, your name and E-Mail address is only used to reply to your specific inquiry.
 They will not be used for any marketing purposes.

 ## Contact
-If you have any questions, suggestions or other remarks about this privacy policy or the app in general, you can contact me via the E-Mail address janneckf03@gmail.com.
+If you have any questions, suggestions or other remarks about this privacy policy or the app in general, you can contact me via the E-Mail address contact@janneck-franke.de

 ---
-##### Last updated: 10.03.2023
+##### Last updated: 09.07.2023